Jenyus-Org/graphql-utils/graphql-utils/README.md

 ## Installation

-As laid out in the main project repo, in order to install these packages the GitHub Package registry must be added to an `.npmrc` or `.yarnrc` file.
-View further details [here](../README.md).

-After the configuration file hs been setup, it's as simple as running one of the following commands:
+`@jenyus-org/graphql-utils` can be installed by running one of the following commands:

 NPM: